yk-liu/yk-liu.github.io/_posts/2019-05-01-Introduction-to-QC-and-TQC-Side-Notes-on-Simulations/2019-05-01-Introduction-to-QC-and-TQC-Side-Notes-on-Simulations.md

 ---

 **`Dummy`**: So ***that***'s why people are saying quantum computers are efficient!
-I guess I didn't fully understand the meaning and implications that statement of `yk-liu`'s first post about "quantum computers are exponentially faster than classical computers".
+I guess I didn't fully understand the meaning and implications that statement of `yk-liu`'s first post about "quantum computers are exponentially faster than classical computers" since qubits runs "in parallel".

 ---